Rehnuma25/Logistic_Regression/README.md

 Logistic Regression is a supervised learning algorithm used for classification tasks.

-.Logistic regression predicts probabilities of class membership and maps those probabilities to binary outcomes (0 or 1) using the sigmoid function.
+Logistic regression predicts probabilities of class membership and maps those probabilities to binary outcomes (0 or 1) using the sigmoid function.

 🛠️ Technologies Used ---
 1) Python.
 2) NumPy.